survivejs/react-book/manuscript/04_implementing_notes.md

 There are a couple of places in the code which I'll want to explain in further detail:

 * `const {task, onEdit, ...props} = this.props;` - `...` is known as [ES7 rest spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread).
-I use it here extract props I don't want to end up as element attributes.
+I use it here to extract the props I don't want to end up as element attributes.
 * `return <div {...props}>` - Rest spread is used here again.
 This time we extract the remaining props.
 This gives us an extension point with little effort.
 Now you can set for example `className` outside of the component itself.
 * `{edited ? this.renderEdit() : this.renderTask()}` - The ternary expression (`a ? b : c`) allows us to choose how to render the element.
 We alter rendering based on the component state.